NeriQuest/ExpenseMate-App-translations/README.md

 # App Translations

-This repository contains the translation files for the [Your App Name] Flutter application.
+This repository contains the translation files for the ExpenseMate Flutter application.
 We welcome contributions to help translate the app into different languages.

 ## Folder Structure